Amid coronavirus outbreak, Odisha govt relieves 9 IAS officers from COVID-19 duty

 Bhubaneswar, June 06: An official has said that Odisha government relieved nine senior IAS officers from COVID-19 duty.
 The officers have been spared of COVID-19 duty so that they could attend to their original administrative responsibilities.

 "Some senior officers engaged in COVID duty have been spared to attend to their original administrative responsibilities.
 They performed very well under trying circumstances.
-We thank them for their dedication," Chief Secretary AK Tripathy wrote on his official twitter handle.
+We thank them for their dedication," Chief Secretary A K Tripathy wrote on his official twitter handle.

 Coronavirus: In a first, India records 300 fatalities in one-day since COVID-19 outbreak

-Senior IAS officer and Industry secretary Hemant Sharma, who was supervising in the procurement of essential pharmaceutical goods, PPEs, masks and critical care equipment for COVID-19, has been rescinded since June 1, a notification by the General Administration department said.
+Senior IAS officer and Industry secretary Hemant Sharma, who was supervising in the procurement of essential pharmaceutical goods, PPEs, masks and critical care equipment for COVID-19, has been rescinded since June 1, a notification by the General Administration Department said.

-Earlier, the state government had shifted senior IAS officer NB Dhal from Health and Family welfare department in middle of the states fight against the COVID-19 pandemic.
-Dhal has been appointed as secretary in Energy department.
+Earlier, the state government had shifted senior IAS officer NB Dhal from Health and Family welfare department in the middle of the states fight against the COVID-19 pandemic.
+Dhal has been appointed as secretary in the Energy department.

 Amid COVID-19 outbreak, PM Modi's Ayushman Bharat to be beneficial for all Indians: WHO